wireapp/wire-server/docs/src/understand/api-client-perspective/authentication.rst

        "label": "Google Nexus 5"
    }

-Specifying a label is recommended as it helps to identify the cookies in a user-friendly way and allows `selective revocation <#cookies-revoke>`__ based on the labels.
+Specifying a label is recommended as it helps to identify the cookies in a user-friendly way and allows :ref:`selective revocation <cookies-revoke>` based on the labels.